WMS for Ecommerce

 Efficient omnichannel logistics

-An ecommerce warehouse must streamline all logistical processes to meet consumer expectations.
-Mecalux has developed a WMS that optimises the logistics of online shops, whatever their size, number of daily orders or storage capacity.
+An ecommerce warehouse must streamline all logistics processes to meet consumer expectations.
+Interlake Mecalux has developed a WMS that optimizes the logistics operations of online stores — whatever their size — the number of daily orders, and storage capacity.

 Challenges for smart ecommerce warehouse management

 |Efficient picking. |

 |Flexibility and scalability |

 Grows with your business and adapts to in-house changes